 - It requires a space.
 For example, "table tennis" requires a space, so TABLETENNIS is not allowed.

 - In most cases, the space is a separator between two words, so one or both of those words might be acceptable by themselves.
 E.g., TABLE by itself is allowed, as is TENNIS, since they are words that can stand alone.

 - It might not be a "real word".
 For example, "dinglehopper" is not a real word, despite the fact that many people have seen the relevant movie and know what a dinglehopper is.

 - The word has a Q not immediately followed by a U. E.g., QI and SUQ.
 These may otherwise have been legitimate words, but since Alphabear only has a "Qu" tile and not a plain Q tile, it is impossible for these words to be played.

 - It is only one letter in length.
 Alphabear requires each word played to be a minimum of two letters.

 - It is more than fifteen letters in length.
-This seems to be an upper limit among word game dictionaries, which is not surprising since Scrabble is an important game in the genre and it's not possible to play words longer than fifteen letters on a Scrabble board.
+This seems to be an upper limit among word game dictionaries, which is not surprising since Scrabble is an important game in the word game genre and it is not possible to play words longer than fifteen letters on a Scrabble board.

 Please use this tool to determine what several other popular word games including Scrabble and Words With Friends think about the word in question (use the search box in the upper-right corner):